madeofpendletonwool/PinePods/README.md

     - [x] Packaging and automation
 - [x] Self Service PW Resets
 - [x] Add creator info to bottom of stats page
-- [x] Fix client pooling issue (This is a tough issue.
-Pooling is occationally a problem.
-I set the idle timeout to kill old connections and I also fixed a couple database connections that didn't run cnx.close)
 - [x] Default User Creation (Default User is now created if user vars aren't specified in compoose file)
 - [x] Issue with web search bar may be due to appbar (This was a rabbit hole.
 Turns out this was due to the way the top bar was created prior to the routes.
 I needed to rebuild how searching is done, but this is now fixed)